astelvida/gif-term/readme.md

 Logs the matching Gif to the terminal.<br>
 Returns the string used to log the gif in the terminal.

-*Bonus! - a pixel art sticker gif is displayed while loading the gif*

 #### text